sts10/tidy/readme.markdown

     -P, --remove-prefix             Remove prefix words from list -l, --lowercase                 Lowercase all words
     -V, --version                   Prints version information
+    -b, --brute                     Fail if output list falls below "brute force line"

 OPTIONS:
     -a, --approve <approved-list>                          Path for optional list of approved words -D, --dice <dice-sides>
             Print dice roll next to word in output.
 Set number of sides of dice.
+Must be between 2 and 9.
 Use 6 for normal dice
     -h, --homophones <homophones-list>
             Path for optional list of homophone pairs.
 One pair per line, separated by a comma